 2. Most scientific realists accept inference to the best explanation.
 Indeed, it might be said that inference to the best explanation is the cornerstone of scientific realism.
-But, as we saw in note 1, inference to the best explanation may be seen as a kind of indispensability argument, so any realist who accepts the former while rejecting the latter is in a somewhat delicate position.
+But, as already noted, inference to the best explanation may be seen as a kind of indispensability argument, so any realist who accepts the former while rejecting the latter is in a somewhat delicate position.

 3. This theorem states that relative to a partition of the vocabulary of an axiomatizable theory T into two classes, t and o (theoretical and observational, say) there exists an axiomatizable theory T* in the language whose only non-logical vocabulary is o, of all and only the consequences of T that are expressible in o alone.
-If the vocabulary of the theory can be partitioned in the way that Craig's theorem requires, then the theory can be reaxiomatized so that apparent reference to any given theoretical entity is eliminated.
-See Field (1980, p.
-8) for further details.
+If the vocabulary of the theory can be partitioned in the way that Craig’s theorem requires, then the theory can be reaxiomatized so that apparent reference to any given theoretical entity is eliminated.
+See Putnam (1965) and Field (2016, pp. 7–8) for further details.

 4. It turns out that the details of the formulation of naturalism are crucial to the argument.
 See Maddy (1998) for a slightly different formulation that doesn’t support the conclusion of the Quine-Putnam argument.

 5. The issue of how likely modern theories such as general relativity and quantum mechanics are to yield to nominalisation is a very interesting and controversial matter.
 David Malament (1982) argues that quantum mechanics, for one, is likely to resist nominalisation because of the central role infinite-dimensional Hilbert spaces play in the theory.
 Mark Balaguer (1996a; 1998), however, suggests a way of nominalising the Hilbert spaces in question and Otávio Bueno (2003) criticizes Balaguer’s suggestion.